13 Ways to improve website loading speed and Reduce bounce rate

 Now let us discuss, Why is the loading speed of a website important?

 Before optimizing your website speed, you need to analyze the current speed of your website.
 There are many free tools available to check the website speed.
-Here are few for your references,
+Here are a few for your references,

 Google page speed insights – It is a free Google product, By Entering the URL of your website you can analyze the speed.
-It provides results for both mobile and desktop platforms also it provides suggestions to make your website faster.
+It provides results for both mobile and desktop platforms also provides suggestions to make your website faster.